 - Cayenne.
 An optional sprinkle brings a touch of heat.

-- Soak and drain the cedar planks.
+- Soak the cedar planks.

 - To Store.
 Refrigerate salmon in an airtight storage container for up to 2 days.

 - To Reheat.
 Gently rewarm leftovers on a baking sheet in the oven at 350 degrees F or in the microwave.

 - To Freeze.
 You can freeze cedar plank salmon.
 Freeze salmon in an airtight, freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 What to Serve with Cedar Plank Salmon

 Salmon is a versatile protein!
 Serve it with your favorite vegetable, potatoes, or one of the sides below: